WHAT OTHER COLLEGE STUDENT SUPPORT DOES CHA PROVIDE TO ITS RESIDENTS?

 - PERSIST TO GRADUATION – help through common college ‘road blocks,’ identify internships and summer employment opportunities, build a network for future success

-This opportunity is only for select CHA developments; Education Navigators and their properties are listed below.
+This opportunity is specifically for CHA Public Housing Residents.
 Services through CHA’s S.O.A.R program are entirely free and participation is voluntary.
-If you have any questions about the program, please call Cassie Brooks, Education Specialist at 312.786.3222 or email firstname.lastname@example.org
+If you have any questions about the program, please call (312) 786-3409 or email email@example.com

-Complete the PROJECT SOAR Consent Form and reach out to your Education Navigator below!
+Complete the SOAR Consent Form and reach out to your Education Program Specialist below!

-Grant Vitale is committed and dedicated to supporting Chicago youth, especially youth who are first-generation college students and low-income.
-As an Education Navigator with the CHA, he is thrilled and excited to work with Project SOAR youth and families to support them in achieving their academic and career goals.
+Grant Vitale works closely with the CHA's service coordinators to serve SOAR youth and families.
+He is committed and dedicated to supporting Chicago youth, especially youth who are first-generation college students and low-income.
+As an Education Program Specialist with the CHA, he is thrilled and excited to work with SOAR youth and families to support them in achieving their academic and career goals.
 Grant earned a Bachelor of Arts in Speech Communication and a Minor in Marketing from Old Dominion University.